Roomba made headlines when it launched the 980, which was their first product that had predictable navigation.

 You can use this in conjunction with Alexa or Google play.
 For example, you can say, “Roomba, please clean the living room,” and the robot will only clean that area.

 It brings usability and convenience to the next level.

 The S9 also has a new sensor on the front bumper called the 3D time-of-flight sensor that constantly scans what’s ahead at a rate of 25 times per second.
 This sensor helps the S9 get close (millimeters close) to clean the edges and corners of rooms effectively.

-It also helps the robot navigate around tight proximity better and avoid bumping hard into shiny or reflective objects.
+It also helps the robot navigate around small areas better and avoid bumping hard into shiny or reflective objects.

 In terms of cleaning, both these robots use the same three-stage system that makes it one of the best performing robot vacuums based on consumer reviews.

 iRobot has a patent on the rubber extractors, so I doubt that you’ll see it in any other brand.